 Once a diagnosis has been made, your Consultant will meet with you again to discuss treatment options.
 If you have any questions or concerns, they will be very happy to talk through them with you.

 It may be that treatment is an injection (of a steroid and local anaesthetic), either at the painful area itself or at the point the nerve leaves the spinal cord (this is known as the nerve root).
 This injection may be able to be given by your consultant during your appointment.
 Other times, X-ray guidance may be required, in which case the injection will be arranged for you at the earliest possible time.

-For peace of mind and expert care for spinal problems, please contact us to book your private appointment at BMI Bishops Wood Hospital today.
+For peace of mind and expert care for spinal problems, please contact us to book your private appointment at Bishops Wood Hospital today.